 - AIESEC is the world’s biggest non-profit student-run organisation.
 AIESEC provides non-technical (volunteering) as well as technical internships abroad through their Global Volunteer and Global Talent programs, respectively.
 Students interested in participating in exchange can contact the Local Committee at MAHE or register on their website.
 AIESEC also works on the Global Goals initiative of the United Nations as one of its causes.
 With branches spread over 127 countries, apart from organising local and national conferences for their members, they develop leadership abilities in foreign exchange participants.
-The Local Committee in Manipal University also holds many of AIESEC’s prestigious cultural fests throughout the year—The Global Village, Wanderlust and Luminaire to name a few.
+The Local Committee in Manipal University also holds a variety of events throughout the year—The Global Village, World Café and Balakalakar, to name a few.
 All exchanges are on hold due to the ongoing pandemic.
 AIESEC is not considering to send any students abroad until the summer of 2021.

 Semester Exchange Programs

 This program allows students to complete one or two semesters of their collegiate career abroad, owing to MOUs and tie-ups with foreign institutes.
 These programs are of two types, the Semester Abroad Program and the Student Exchange Program.

 - In the Semester Abroad Program, students can choose to do a semester from a variety of colleges abroad.
 They are eligible for this in their 5th, 6th, and 7th semester.
 Students who wish to avail this program must maintain a CGPA above 7 without any backlogs.
 While the GPA of that semester is not considered in the calculation of CGPA at the end of the B-Tech course at MIT, the University the undergrads choose to study the semester at provides a GPA of its own for that duration.
 However, the credits obtained at the foreign university may count towards total credit requirements for receiving the degree.